timothybrown/BSEC-Conduit/readme.md

-# BSEC Conduit Daemon
+# BSEC-Conduit Daemon
 A first class Systemd process which acts as a conduit between between BSEC Library and MQTT.
 Provides an alternative method of getting data out of an I2C connected Bosch BME680 sensor and into Home Assistant.
-Much more accurate than the native HA BME680 module, as it uses the Bosch Sensortec Environmental Cluster (BSEC) fusion library to process the raw BME680 senor readings.
+Much more accurate than the native HA BME680 module, as it uses the Bosch Sensortec Environmental Cluster (BSEC) fusion library to process the raw BME680 sensor readings.

 Thanks to @rstoermer for `bsec_bme680.py` upon which I based this.
 (https://github.com/rstoermer/bsec_bme680_python/)